JakkinStewart/pythonSockets/pySocketIntro.md

 ##### Explanations

 Explanation time!
 Writing the program is all well and good, but what actually happened when you ran it?
+It didn't have any output.

 Here's the code again with line numbers.
 ```